fcunial/portfolio/README.md

 make
 ```

-Then, let's edit the first line of file `Makefile` in the main directory of the project, `bwtman`: on the first line, let's specify in variable `CC` the path of a C compiler that supports OpenMP (in some systems, e.g. macOS, this is not the default C compiler).
-Then, just type `make` from directory `bwtman`.
+Then, let's edit the first line of file `Makefile` in directory `bwtman` (the main directory of the project): on the first line, let's specify in variable `CC` the path of a C compiler that supports OpenMP (in some systems, e.g. macOS, this is not the default C compiler: gcc would do).
+Then, let's just type `make` from directory `bwtman`.

 **Running**